Chapter 2 in the series WHO STOLE THE LAND?

 Eva Krotoa, the Khoekhoe interpreter, told Commander van Riebeeck that the dark Chobona1 people (likely the Ba’Ntu) lived far beyond the other Khoekhoe clans.
 Unfortunately, Van Riebeeck was utterly obsessed with the fictitious Kingdom of Monomotapa and gold.
 Hence, whatever the Khoekhoe told him was filtered through this obsessive bias.
 He also knew nothing about the deep interior of the country beyond his mistaken belief that this mythical “Golden” Kingdom was within striking distance toward the interior.
 This he based on Portuguese reports of the interior along the Zambezi River and its drainage basin.

 - Comment by the present author: Having studied all the references to the Chobona (or Choboqua) in Van Riebeeck’s diary, this author can only conclude that the various Khoekhoe groups near the Cape were playing him and were jockeying with one another for position with the Dutch by pretending they had supposed superlative trading access to the “Chobona”.
 They also did so with respect to more powerful Khoekhoe clans.
 They were all vying for an edge in trading with the Dutch Settlement.
 Based on his diary entries, all Van Riebeeck could truthfully testify, was that various Khoekhoe called the Black people “Chobona” or “Choboqua” and that they were far away.
 He could not specifically associate the term with amaXhosa people, nor could he state for a fact that they lived toward the east in particular.
 They may very well have been beyond the Orange River, which he did not know about at all.
 They could very well have been Ba’Tswana people, who migrated into Southern Africa quite independently from the coastal Nguni people, such as the amaXhosa.
 The Ba’Tlaping, in particular, are good candidates for being the mystical black “Chobona”.
+We shall meet them later.

 By the early 1700s, the Dutch had developed a picture of the distribution of the Khokhoe/Khoi people.
 None of them had any agriculture and they lived essentially as semi-nomadic clans rather than nations.
 They appeared to have no metalworking technology and were thereby of the Stone Age.
 Their rituals bordered on the bizarre, such as removing one testicle from every young male and a finger from any woman who had lost a husband.
 The Dutch, along with visitors to the Cape, were variously intrigued and revolted by several of their practices.
 The fact that they covered themselves in pungent rancid animal fat and soot did not help.
 They in turn looked down on the Dutch for working the land – slaves to the soil.

 The nation-clans were distributed for hundreds of miles to the east and somewhat less dramatically to the north from the Cape.
 Somewhere to the east were the powerful Inqua Khoi and somewhere to the north were the apparently more successful Namaqua.
 The suffix “-qua” means “people”.
 The northeast interior was the dry semi-desert home of the physically small and distantly related San Bushmen, armed with bows and arrows and terrifyingly slow-working deadly poison on those arrows.
 The Khoi/Khoekhoe called them the Obiqua; the “murderer people”.
+This is a good point at which to point out that the Bushmen who remain today do not at all appreciate the term “San”, considering it derogatory.
+It is a good example of latter day professors trying to be politically correct and getting it exactly wrong.

 ♦ The Wreck of the Stavenisse